The online student

 This work includes material from the following sources.

 Study for Success.
 Required Academic Competency to Succeed in Online Courses.
-Retrived from http://tutorials.istudy.psu.edu/learningonline/learningonline3.html Licensed under Creative Commons 3.0 Unported
+Retrieved from http://tutorials.istudy.psu.edu/learningonline/learningonline3.html Licensed under Creative Commons NonCommercial-ShareAlike 3.0 Unported